 The race for the Emmys is on, and the category for the best actress in a comedy series is especially wide open.
 One look at the sheer number of actresses that boast of strong chances at nomination and it won’t take another glance from you to guess it to be easily the most overcrowded category this year, and by that very definition with so much formidable talent, that much difficult to predict.
 Although we have zeroed in on six names that we predict will land the nominations, it was an increasingly difficult task even sifting through the accomplishments of each actress.
 Notably so, this is also probably the only category wherein all the nominees from last year are still in the running, all of them somehow miraculously making it to the finish lines for submission of nominations.

-Along with recovering veterans, the arrival of some serious new talent that no one foresaw also threw in quite an interesting mix.
+Along with recurring veterans, the arrival of some serious new talent that no one foresaw also threw in quite an interesting mix.
 However, I must admit that even despite such overwhelming variety, the race is shaping up to be pretty one-sided.
 A reigning queen battles it out marvelously with a veeping queen back for her crown.
 Has a nice ring to it, and certainly sets the stage for things to come.
-Read on to find out who are the strongest contenders for Best Actress – Comedy Series this year.
-Here are our predictions for the best actress nominations in a Comedy series at the Emmys 2019.
+Read on to find out our predictions for the best actress nominations in a Comedy series at the Emmys 2019.

 The only newcomer this year that I feel will breakthrough in the nominations for the category like a gushing storm, based on the show’s strong critical suite, Natasha Lyonne seems all set to garner her second Emmy nomination after her ‘Orange is the New Black’ guest starring role.
 She has already surprised critics and audiences with a perseverant performance in the breakout series ‘Russian Doll’, belonging to the ‘Groundhog Day’ subgenre of films and TV shows.
 If the predictions stand true, with a number of other experts pitching in the same direction, it will be the show’s first nomination and has the power to propel the Netflix original’s popularity through the roof.
 Got to watch out for this surprise entrant.